Monika Jotautaitė

 About me

-I'm an independent AI researcher in a 2 person team, focusing on AI control.
-My current work is supported by Co-Efficient Giving (formerly Open Philanthropy) and the Berkeley Existential Risk Initiative.
+Previously, I was an independent AI researcher leading a 2 person team, focusing on MonitoringBench.
+My work was supported by Co-Efficient Giving (formerly Open Philanthropy) and the Berkeley Existential Risk Initiative.

 Research